 Completion check:

-Anchor price on normalised EBITDA or SDE for owner-managed businesses.
+Anchor price on normalised Earnings Before Interest, Taxes, Depreciation and Amortisation (EBITDA) or Seller’s Discretionary Earnings (SDE) for owner-managed businesses.
 Ignore ‘potential’ that has never shipped.

 Steps:

-• Set the corridor: Many clean, documented SMEs clear at 3 to 5x normalised EBITDA.
+- Set the corridor: Many clean, documented SMEs clear at 3 to 5x normalised EBITDA.
 Customer concentration, weak documentation, or owner dependency push you down the range.
+Businesses with strong growth potential, customer loyalty, and an established customer base may justify higher valuation multiples, as these factors contribute to future stability and revenue.

 Reality checks:

-• Any one customer over 30 percent of revenue.
+- Any one customer over 30% of revenue.
 Reduce the multiple by 0.5 to 1.0 turn or use a tight earn-out.

-• Profits growing 15 percent year on year with clean books and contracts.
-You can justify the top end of your range.
+- Profits growing 15% year on year with clean books and contracts.
+You can justify the top end of your range, especially if the business has a solid track record.

 Funding Stacks That Do Not Strangle The Business